devopsgroup-io/catapult/README.md

         2. ~/secrets/id_rsa.pub as ~/secrets/id_rsa.pub.gpg
         3. ~/configuration.yml as ~/configuration.yml.gpg
     2. To enable **GPG Edit Mode**, set `~/configuration-user.yml["settings"]["gpg_edit"]` to true.
-    3. Once gpg_edit is set to true and while on your fork's develop branch, run `vagrant status`, this will encrypt your configuraiton that you will then be able to commit and push safely to your public Catapult fork.
+    3. Once gpg_edit is set to true and while on your fork's develop branch, run `vagrant status`, this will encrypt your configuration that you will then be able to commit and push safely to your public Catapult fork.